 Calacatta Gold is best known for its white background and dramatic grey veining attributes.
 Calacatta gold marble is the go-to for any designer trying to capture a luxurious and elegant style.
 Originating from Italy, this rare and high-end marble has been around for centuries.

 Italian Alps, known as Apuana, a region of Carrara, has many quarries that produce this variety of Italian marble.
 Quarries up in the mountains can be seen from the seaside.

-Varieties of Calacatta Marble:
+Varieties of Calacatta Marble

 Calacatta Gold, Statuario, Calacatta Cerviole, Calacatta Cremo, Calacatta Carrara.
 Betiogli quarry is one of the most popular ones.
 This quarry has a charming milky background with the right shade of warm beige gold veins.
 Some of the quarries have small holes, called taroli in Italian.
-These holes, which are part of the material, are filled with a transparent epoxy.
+These holes, which are part of the material, are filled with transparent epoxy.
 Most of the slabs of this material have big open veins that run from one end of the block to the other.
 A good quality block can cost upwards of $ 500,000 to a million dollars.
 These blocks yield almost a container of slabs ( approximately.
-3000 square foot. )
+3000 square feet. )

 Available Sizes and Formats: